mjohank/mjohank/README.md

-# Hey there, I'm Michael Knudsen!
+# Hi, I'm Michael Knudsen!

 Welcome to my Github page!
 I'm a budding Frontend Developer, currently honing my skills at Noroff, with a passion for creating engaging, user-friendly websites and applications.